Shanaka11/HR_Tool/README.md

 - [x] Make the navigator responsive (Done)
 - [x] Add loading screens (Done) / For the main page
 - [x] Finish the Title bar (Add signout feature) (Add home icon and user icon with the dropdown menu) (Done)
-- [x] Remove zustand and add jotai
+- [x] Remove zustand and add jotai (Done)
+- [x] Rework jotai providers to work with server rendering
 - [ ] Create the table UI
 - [ ] Create the table UI for time reporting
 - [ ] Configure the backend - (Drizzle, Database)